 A thoughtful blogger, Matt Yglesias, offers a lighter version of the Republican argument.
 He acknowledges that basic rules of consumer, public, and worker protection need to be enforced.
 This would be enough to turn the Republican base against any Republican following his prescription.
 Yglesias is skeptical of a wide range of financial regulation.
 His argument is directed to consumer protection in banking, but it seems to apply to financial regulation as a whole.
 "Regulate business to prevent negative environmental externalities, sure.
 Basic safety, okay.
 But the idea that what we need is for a bunch of people to get together and say that it would be better to ban this and that and the other capitalist act between consenting adults just strikes me as the wrong way of going about things."

 The Republican light approach seems to me to depend a lot on how one defines "consenting."
-It seems to be consent is not a realistic standard unless "informed" is an essential adjective.
+What seems to be consent is not a realistic standard unless "informed" is an essential adjective.
 Goldman Sachs defended fraud on the basis of a supposedly informed consent.
 They maintained that clients should be sophisticated enough to know when the game is rigged.
 They were responsible for their own ignorance that they were being cheated.
 In fact, memos were found from one Goldman executive boasting to fellow executives of deceiving clients.